sobornostea/reverse_oneplus_backup/README.md

 # How to use ?

-Make sure to put the `backup_config_new.db` file in the same folder as `decrypt.py` and pass a path to your file as the first argument.
+Make sure to extract the iv and randomness from the `backup_config_new.db` file and pass a path to your file as the first argument of `decrypt.py`.

 I've added a sample (anonymized) database and a `speeddial_backup.xml` file to test it